This story was originally published on April 5, 2017, and has been updated to reflect the 2021 results.

-For the first year since the rankings debuted in 2002, the World’s 50 Best Restaurants list has declared previous No. 1 winners ineligible.
-This means that the No. 1 restaurant in 2019 is not one of the eight tasting menu spots that have taken turns in the winners slot over the past 17 years.
-This year, for the first time, that honor goes to Mirazur, chef Mauro Colagreco’s restaurant in Menton, France.
+In 2019, the World’s 50 Best Restaurants list declared previous No. 1 winners ineligible.
+This means that the No. 1 restaurant in 2021 is not one of the eight tasting menu spots below that have taken turns in the highest spot over the past 18 lists.
+Except it kind of is.

 Mirazur, Menton, France